groggero95/DES/REPORT.md

 This of course requires some more registers, but it has allowed us to sensibly increase the clock frequency by improving on the critical path.

 ## Testing
+For the testing, we have decided to experiment a bit and follow a particular approach.

 ## Synthesis